 The Prague Currency

 The Prague currency page has been put together to give info about the currency here, the Czech Korun.
 The pictures below will show you what the Prague currency (banknotes) look like so, you’ll recognise them when you come here and understand their worth.
+Also check my Cash or Card post which gives you guidance on the cheapest way to get cash and how best to use cards.

 Also listed on this page are different Prague currency exchange rate calculators with instructions on how to use Czech resources to see clearly what exchange rates are being offered by commercial banks and cambios so you may get an idea of where you want to exchange your cash.
 The last section deals with wire transfers, large currency transfers, credit cards and the “Euro”.
 If you intend on using an ATM here, take a look at the ATM section on this page.
 If arriving by train at the Hlavni Nadrazi then the Main Train Station Guide lists the ATM locations there.
 From 2008 banknotes printed in 1993 are no longer valid currency.
 They can be exchanged for free at the Central Bank near Namesti Republiky.

-What the Banknotes Look Like
+Prague Currency – What the Banknotes Look Like

 The 20kc banknote has ceased to be legal Prague currency and been replaced by the 20kc coin.
 Old notes can be redeemed at the CNB (National Bank) in Na Prikope.